raspberry-pi-maker/VoIP-related-codes/audio analyzing/README.md

 ![audio](./image/audio-7.png) <br /><br />

 ***Caution : The value of the RMS energy varies according to the frame size.
 If the frame size increases, the RMS energy value also increases.
-Therefore, note that even the same audio file may have different RMS energy values depending on the frame size.***
+Therefore, note that even the same audio file may have different RMS energy values depending on the frame size and hop size.***

 <br /><br />